 Mojo

-I drew the first version of Mojo almost twenty years ago.
+I drew the first version of Mojo almost fifteen years ago.
 A simple green monster with dot eyes, a big mouth, and a headband.
-ClassDojo needed a character that felt safe enough for a kindergarten classroom but had enough personality to stick.
-That was the whole brief.
+We wanted to bring joy to kids and teachers, and that was the whole brief.

-Two decades later, Mojo has been seen by hundreds of millions of people around the world.
-He starred in an animated series.
-He became a plush toy that kids carry around like a best friend.
-He's been built into a six-foot walkable mascot for school events.
-He's a set of iOS stickers that parents send each other before the morning bell.
+Two decades later, teachers dress up as the ClassDojo monsters every Halloween.
+Kids know Mojo and his friends by name.
+He starred in an animated series, became a plush toy kids carry around like a best friend, a six-foot walkable mascot for school events, and a set of iOS stickers parents send each other before the morning bell.
 He went from a sketch on my desk to something that kids in São Paulo and Tokyo and Chicago all recognize on sight.

 Mojo lived as a 2D character for years, and that worked because the app was flat and the contexts were simple.
 But as ClassDojo grew into richer experiences, Mojo needed to exist in real space.
 Depth, light, weight.